nnoel2626/e15/independent-study/README.md

 Before we can start creating the Laravel package, I think it would useful to first describe what is a package and how it gets used in a Laravel project.

-A package is a  stand-alone source code that developers create that can be integrated into a project that provides additional functionalities which Laravel does not provide out of the box.. developers only need to import by "require" the package through Composer and adapt it to their projects.
+A package is a  stand-alone source code that developers create that can be integrated into a project that provides additional functionalities which Laravel does not provide out of the box..
+Developers only need to import by "require" the package through Composer and adapt it to their projects.

 ## Creating Laravel Packages

  I created a Laravel package just to make it easy to understand the process.
 The package is a contact form that sends alerts to the Admin each time it gets used.
 The form submission request also gets saved to the database.
 I will provide a step by step instructions on how it was done.
- As I just mentioned, you are going to need Composer, an account with (<https://packagist.org)> where you publish the package, a GitHub account which most of you already have, a fresh install of Laravel project to host the package.
+ As I just mentioned, you are going to need Composer, an account with (<https://packagist.org)> where you publish the package, a GitHub account which most of you already have, and fresh install of Laravel project to host the package.
 Let's get started.

 ### Create a new Laravel project